annamkov/annamkov.github.io/README.md

 #### Why is Markdown better than a word processor such as Microsoft Word?
 - Microsoft Word is restricted to macOS and Windows, whereas the plain text files used for Markdown are supported across all operating systems.
 Word must also be purchased, whereas plenty of free text editors exist for Markdown.

-#### Why is my resume not showing up?
-- Make sure that the name of your resume file is index.md.
-Github Pages will search through your repository for a file under this name to use as the front page of your website.

 #### Why is my theme not changing?
 - This is normal.
-It can take some time for changes to be reflected on your website.
+It can take up to 10 minutes for changes to be reflected on a new Github Pages website.